Lentanta/obsidian-vault/Notes.md

 Provider -> FCM -> Android
 ## Buffers
 ---
-An array of byte, on byte is 255 i
+An array of bytes, one byte is 8bit (0-255 or 256 character)